Shicheng-Guo/BIS180L_web/_posts/2018-05-17-Illumina-Day-2.md

 ## Installations

-We need to install or update three additional pieces of software.
+We need to install one additional pieces of software.

 ### bamaddrg